 According to the BBC, in 2011, there were an estimated 2.5 billion coffee cups thrown away every year.
 And in 2017, Starbucks used almost 4 Billion paper cups!
 Far away from a Zero Waste solution.

 Of course, most of these cups are not recycled.
 Therefore, you can see the problem with getting your coffee cup on the go.

-This plastic lining is the main reason why the plastic cup of your coffee can hold the liquid without leaks or spillage anywhere.
+This plastic lining is the main reason why your single cup of coffee can hold the liquid without leaks or spillage anywhere.

-Additionally, recycling paper is not made for every neighborhood.
-Many small towns cannot recycle or turn them into reusable products.
+Plus, recycling paper is not made for every neighborhood, and many small towns cannot recycle or turn them into reusable products.

 The good news is that you can live a zero waste lifestyle while also supporting your local cafes.
 A simple solution to this is to bring your cup!

 Most cafes are willing to forgo their paper or plastic packaging and make way for a more sustainable solution—your reusable cup.
 There are plenty of different coffee cup variations, but we would recommend buying stainless steel or glass cups.

 The insulated ones, in particular, are great for keeping your coffee hot for more extended periods.